shub-garg/Python_Scripts/README.md

 ## List of Projects :

-So far, the following projects have been added to this repository:
+So far, the following projects have been added to this repo:

 | Project Name | Contributors |
 |--|--|